 Live CDs are perhaps the most useful tool in any geeks toolkit, but do you realize all the things live CDs can help you with?
 If not, it’s time to read “50 Cool Uses For Live CDs”.
-This guide outlines just a few of the many uses live CDs can offer, and is a great resource for live CD beginners and enthusiasts alike.
+This Live CD how to guide outlines just a few of the many uses live CDs can offer, and is a great resource for live CD beginners and enthusiasts alike.

 Your computer won’t boot.